Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 # Important Notes:

 -  All retroarch emulator cores (ex.
 Those that start with lr in the front of the emulator names in the list below) have controller configurations setup automatically by Retroarch.
-You can hit Select+X, then go to settings, controllers to review and change to your liking.
+You can hit (Designated retroarch hotkey)+X, then go to settings, controllers to review and change to your liking.
 -  Rom folders are located in either /roms when accessing the device via network or from the EASYROMS folder in Mac, Linux or Windows if accessing the micro SD card in a micro SD card reader directly on a PC.
 -  All bios files go into the bios folder located in the roms (EASYROMS) folder unless specifically stated otherwise in the emulators list below.
 -  Any systems listed below that have a standalone emulator will most likely not have controls that can be reconfigured.